Do you feel like your life isn’t going the way you want? And, do you want to start to live life to the fullest?

 Even when something bad happens, there may still be some good in those times.
 Even though it can be hard to think about the positive when you are experiencing something negative, finding a small amount of positivity will help you live life to the fullest.

 Through the power of positive thinking, you can use a bad experience to learn something new about yourself, to realize you made a mistake, to come up with a new plan you never thought of before, and more.

 Taking the negative and turning it into a learning experience can help prevent a negative situation from happening again.
 Or, maybe next time you’ll be more prepared!

 There are many wonderful places in the world, and I wish I had the chance to explore them all.
 Traveling to a random place can help improve your confidence, open you up to new experiences, and may even make you a little uncomfortable, which is okay!

 Plus, doing something random will take you out of your comfort zone so you can live life to the fullest.

 30. Create a bucket list.

-If you don’t have a bucket list, I recommend creating one in 2020!
+If you don’t have a bucket list, I recommend creating one this year!